Are Capital Gains Included in Adjusted Gross Income?

 Adjustments include:

-1. Contributions to retirement plans and health insurance for those self-employed
+1. Contributions to retirement plans and health insurance for self-employed

 2. Deductible self-employment taxes